Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The resulting equation uses ^4 to show that we multiply "x" four times together.
-We also use * to show what to multiply by.
-Changing all x by one will reproduce the data from the analyzed data.
+The resulting equation can be used to reproduce the data from the analyzed data.

 <br /><br />